 The sensor frequency response of the Alpha-TA120-VEL covers the complete seismic spectrum with a flat and repeatable frequency response (No peaks) from 0.008333 Hz (120 seconds) to 150 Hz.

 Optional Frequency Response VBB (Very Broad Band) sensor, Alpha-T360-Vel.
 Response 0.00277 Hz (360 seconds) to 150 Hz.

 The sensor noise level crosses (below) the New Low Noise Model (NLNM) from 18-20 Hz to 180- 220 seconds period.

 A truly portable rugged seismometer with fine pitched adjustable feet manufactured from phosphor bronze.

 Remote electronic control of mass lock and unlock facility, both with serial interface and logic levels.

 The sensor mechanical section and the feedback electronics sections have their own isolated and hermetically sealed enclosures.

 The electronic and the mechanical sections of the sensor can be physically separated for observatory applications.
 This is an optional feature and the only VBB broadband sensor that can be configured to have separate mechanical and electronics sections.

 Power consumption, less than 1 Watt.
-Operates from 9 to 36 Volt range, with input power polarity protection.
+Operates from +9VDC to +36VDC range, with input power polarity protection.

 All analogue outputs and digital inputs are transient protected.